KietFS/TaskTracker/README.md

 # TaskTracker
-This is my first React App.
-I've learned this on youtube and practice in 1 week
+This is my first React Project.
+A Task-Tracker app to control our works.